Kagebounshin/game-rating-site/README.md

 - Review
     - When you are done with a game, review the game and it will be for everybody to see at this page.
 Viewing the newest to oldest reviews.
+    - The reviews will be stored in mongoDB.
 - My page
     - At this page you will store your backlog in a list.
     - Also displayed in a list would be yor finished games.